apparebit/emo/README.md

 By default, emo supports only a few emoji:

-1️⃣ ☣️ ⚖️ ✔️ 🇪🇺 🌁 🌍 🏛️ 🏝️ 🏟️ 🏳️‍🌈 🏷️ 👁️ 👥 💥 💱 💾 📐 📟 🔍 🕵️ 🗑️ 😡 🛑 🤖 🤝 🤯 🦜 🧑‍⚖️ 🧻 🧾
+1️⃣ ☣️ ⚖️ ✔️ ➕ 🇪🇺 🉐 🌁 🌍 🏛️ 🏝️ 🏟️ 🏳️‍🌈 🏷️ 👁️ 👥 💥 💱 💾 📈 📐 📟 🔍
+🕵️ 🗑️ 😡 🛑 🤖 🤝 🤦 🤯 🦜 🧑‍⚖️ 🧻 🧾

-Their names are keycap-one, biohazard, balance-scale, check-mark, eu, foggy, globe-africa-europe, classical-building, desert-island, stadium, rainbow-flag, label, eye, busts, collision, currency-exchange, floppy-disk, triangular-ruler, pager, loupe-left, detective, wastebasket, enraged-face, stop-sign, robot, handshake, exploding-head, parrot, judge, roll-of-paper, and receipt.
+Their names are keycap-one, biohazard, balance-scale, check-mark, plus, eu, japanese-bargain-button, foggy, globe-africa-europe, classical-building, desert-island, stadium, rainbow-flag, label, eye, busts, collision, currency-exchange, floppy-disk, chart-increasing, triangular-ruler, pager, loupe-left, detective, wastebasket, enraged-face, stop-sign, robot, handshake, person-facepalming, exploding-head, parrot, judge, roll-of-paper, and receipt.

 The [package's documentation](emo.pdf) explains the underlying naming scheme and also how to reconfigure which emoji are supported.
 The [emo.py](config/emo.py)